華文

 3. Run exit drills.
 Practice handover twice a year; verify portability and continuity.

 4. Escalate by subsidiarity.
-If local fails S1/S0, escalate to regional; log why and for how long.
+If local fails on life-and-safety or livelihood harms, escalate to regional; log why and for how long.

-5. Retire with honors.
+5. Retire with honours.
 On sunset, archive traces, evals, and lessons so the next steward starts stronger.

 Interfaces with other packs